Sexual Assault/Harassment Policies

 If a complainant insists that he/she remains anonymous in the investigation, the Title IX Coordinator will inform the complainant that such a request will limit the college’s ability to respond to the complaint.
 The Title IX Coordinator will evaluate the complainant’s request for confidentiality in the context of the college’s responsibility to provide a safe and nondiscriminatory environment for all students.

 The Title IX Coordinator, Dean of Student Services, the Assistant Dean of Code of Conduct and Student Life, and/or a Human Resources designee will promptly investigate the allegation(s) and provide appropriate support and consultation for the complainant.
-Complainants will be informed about campus and community resources, including counseling and other health services and will be notified of their right to file a complaint with the Moraine Valley Police Department or local law enforcement agencies.
+Complainants will be informed about campus and community resources, including counseling and other health services and will be notified of their right to File a Complaint or Report with the Moraine Valley Police Department or local law enforcement agencies.

 If no reasonable grounds for the complaint are found, the Title IX Coordinator will dismiss the case.
 The complainant will be informed why the act does not constitute harassment.